 Where to stay

-Take a peek at Vacation Niseko for information on accomodation.
+Take a peek at Vacation Niseko for information on accommodation.
 The site lists all kinds of lodgings, from condominiums, apartments and townhouses to houses and loghouses.